Cambridge University Association Football League: Competitions

 Girton College went mixed in 1976 and the first male under-graduates arrived in October 1979.
 The college started playing in the college league, in division 5, for the first time in the 1980–81 season and won two successive promotions.
 In season 1986–87, with two blues players, Chris Elliott and Ian McKinnon, they made it through to the semi-finals of Cuppers, losing narrowly in extra time to Downing.
 By 1993–94, they made it to the top division and in 1997–98, they were crowned league champions for the first time, a feat they repeated in 2003–04.
 In 1995 they won Cuppers for the only time in their history, beating APU in the final.
 Since then they have been Cuppers Runners up on 5 occasions, in 1999, 2001, 2003, 2008 and 2018.

 Since 2014, Homerton College and Gonville & Caius College, the only two colleges with fourth teams that year, have competed for the Bucket in an annual informal 'cup' match.
 Homerton College won the inaugural contest 1–0.
 As of 2021, Gonville & Caius College hold the Bucket.

 Fitzwilliam established the greatest era of any college team in the mid 2010s, going on to win 7 successive cuppers and 7 league titles in 9 years with a series of dominant performances.
 Their cuppers run was ended by defeat to St John's in the 2023/24 semi-final, who subsequently lost on penalties to St Catharine's after a 0-0 draw in the final, giving a different cuppers winner for the first time since 2016.
 This was followed up by Jesus' third ever cuppers win in 2024/25, when they beat Trinity Hall on penalties after a goalless draw on a difficult pitch at Grange Road.
 Jesus' Cai La Trobe-Roberts scored 14 goals in the 2024/25 cuppers campaign to finish as top scorer.

+The 2025/26 season saw Fitzwilliam claim the double, securing their 17th cuppers title, the most ever and surpassing Christ's College who they previously shared 16 with.
+The final was competed on the redeveloped Grange Road 4G pitch, with Fitzwilliam clinching a 2-1 victory over Selywn.